-10.13.6 Requirements for composite recovery facilities:
+10.11.7 Requirements for composite recovery facilities:

-- The use of a recent and representative composite analysis for determining shares of composite material that have been transferred for recovery with the main components is obligatory; - For a facility to be recognised and certified as one suitable for the recovery of plastic packaging, plastic composites, liquid packaging board, aluminium composites and paper composites, an on-site document and facility audit is required; - The liquid packaging board group is to be split into 'beverage carton packaging' and other composite packaging.
-The calculation of the share of other composite packaging may be no more than 10.6 % for the 2020 reference year and any deviations below this figure must be plausibly evidenced (e.g. as part of a representative analysis). - 10.13.7 Requirements for individual groups: The auditor is required to check the recovery paths not mentioned under B10.13.1 to B10.13.6 on a case-by-case basis.
+- The use of a recent and representative composite analysis for determining shares of composite material that have been transferred for recovery with the main components is obligatory; - For a facility to be recognised and certified as one suitable for the recovery of plastic packaging, plastic composites, liquid packaging board, aluminium composites and paper composites, an on-site document and facility audit is required; - In certifying processing plants and final recipient facilities for fibre-based composite packaging (liquid packaging board and other PPC composites), the treatment of residual moisture becomes particularly important; any water shares after processing must be documented in the report's accounts in a way that can be clearly understood.
+Successfully removing the fibre portion of the packaging is essential to recycling fibre-based composite packaging.
+As such, a specific plausibility check of this process step is required when determining the final recipient facility suitability within the meaning of 10.5 and 10.6.
+In determining facility suitability, the auditor must therefore conduct visual sampling of the rejects to obtain reasonable assurance that the fibre portion has been removed and any presence of fibres has been eliminated to the greatest extent possible.
+To arrive at the audit result, plausibility checks of the recovery figures are required.
+These plausibility checks have to be based on operational parameters (e.g. throughputs and pulp times) and documented in the audit report.
+In addition, photo documentation of any rejects must be taken and included in the report.
+This rule does not apply to certificates that were issued before this version of the audit guidelines entered into force in 2023. - The liquid packaging board group is to be split into 'beverage carton packaging' and other composite packaging.
+The calculation of the share of other composite packaging may be no more than 10.0% for the 2021 reference year and any deviations below this figure must be plausibly evidenced (e.g. as part of a representative analysis).

+6 If the composite analyses presented are not representative/up-to-date, the ZSVR reserves the right to lay down further-reaching guidelines.

+10.11.8 Requirements for individual groups: The auditor is required to check the recovery paths not mentioned under B10.11.2 to B10.11.7 on a case-by-case basis.
 Audit and result are to be documented in the audit report.